aileen-byte/Team14/personal statements/Jeshmeera.md

 ## Repo and Documentation Support

-I took responsibility for maintaining a clear and consistent repository structure throughout the project.
+I took main responsibility for maintaining a clear and consistent repository structure throughout the project.
 From the beginning, we ensured that we all wrote in our seperate branch which took some time getting used to.
 This organisation helped minimise confusion as our project grew and made it easier to track progress and verify individual contributions.

-In addition to structuring the repository, I wrote the README file, which serves as our team statement and main documentation for the project.
-Venice assisted with shaping the initial structure, but I wrote its content, ensuring that it accurately reflected our testing strategy, and individual responsibilities.
+In addition to structuring the repository, I was incharge of writing the README file, which serves as our team statement and main documentation for the project.
+I wrote its content and ensured it maintained a clear structure, ensuring that it accurately reflected our testing strategy, and individual responsibilities.
 I also produced the memory hierarchy diagram which helped illustrate key parts of our architecture in a clear and accessible way.
 I also made it a core responsibility to ensure that each section of the project was supported with sufficient evidence.

 Throughout the development process, Venice and I shared responsibility for maintaining consistency across our codebase.
 We ensured that modules were named coherently, followed similar formatting conventions, and were documented in a way that made the design easy to understand and extend.
 This collaborative effort contributed to a more professional and readable project, reducing errors and improving our overall workflow.

+Alongside these technical responsibilities, I took a lead role in coordinating the team’s workload and organisation.
+I helped break down tasks into manageable sections, monitored progress across branches, and checked in regularly to ensure no one was overwhelmed or blocked.
+By keeping work evenly distributed and expectations clear, I helped maintain a steady workflow and a positive team dynamic throughout the project.

 # Reflection